ohiosveryown/supersymmetry/README.md

 # SUPERSYMMETRY
 ### Welcome! 👋🏼
 *<a target="_blank" href="http://supersymmetry.design">Supersymmetry</a>* is a photo blog built on Vue/Nuxt showcasing architecture, interior design and structural engineering – basically spaces.
 Feel free to dig around and check out the inner workings of the site.
-All images are credited to their respective owners.
+All images are credited to their respective owners – please contact for removal of image(s).

 ### Purpose ‼️
 Design and code a self-initiated photoblog, web app detailing architecture, interior design and structural engineering that is easy to update and maintain.